MikeRogers0/MikeRogersIO/source/blog/2020-01-26-decoupling-copy-from-your-ruby-on-rails-code-with-i18n.html.md

 end
 ```

-For the above example, I scoped it to "flashes", this way I can happily store all my controller flashes within a nice scoped folder, with a file structure like:
+For the above example I scoped it to "flashes", this way I can happily store all my controller flashes within a nice scoped folder, with a file structure like:

 ```yaml
 # config/locales/flashes/samples.en.yml